lisatshona/Intro-to-HTML-CSS/README.md

 CSS is a designed language used for styling the HTML document.
 CSS has a rule which consist of a selector (which points out the html element you want to style) and declaration (has property and value).
 The universal selector is used to style all the html elements.
 Group selector minimize the code because it groups all the elements with same style definition.
 There is external, internal and Inline CSS that work differently.
 CSS uses color property to set color for different HTML elements.
 There are various ways used to apply the color.
 Color palettes may not include color names.
 You can use a color for a text only or background or for the whole page or selected element.
 You can custom your own colors using canvas.

 Web supports 3 types of image formats.
 Background images can be used on a certain portion or repeated.
-Backgroung images can be controlled by specifying if it will be in the centre, right or left.
+Background images can be controlled by specifying if it will be in the centre, right or left.
 The position and height can be stated too.
 Percentage is used to adjust an image.
 Only css-named colors work directly in css.
 Serif makes letters connect and text to be easily read.
 San Serif makes the web clean and easy to read, mostly set as default font on computers especially if there is no font declared.
 There are different fonts used neitherless one should apply the one that will not complicate things.
 The only way to measure the font is either absolute or relative.
 The size of the heading can be adjusted to outline the purpose of the heading.
 Every html element has it's property though it might have a value of zero.
 Padding is the space between the content and border.
 Margin being the space between the elements.
 Border-radius allows us to round the corners of elements.
 Font-family property is always added to the body element.
+Inheritances it also applied to certain elements but can only be inherited when declared in the head, some elements can not be inherited.

 **JAVASCRIPT**